 The following are some examples of 5th Grade Math Word Problems that deals with ratio and proportions.
 The word problems are solved with the help of block diagrams or bar models (used in Singapore Math).
+Block diagrams are also called tape diagrams in the Common Core Math.

 A zoo has 96 chickens and ducks altogether.
 The ratio of the number of chickens to the number of ducks is 5:3.
 How many chickens does the zoo have?